zeppelinos/zos-lib/README.md

 ### Examples

-- [Develop and deploy a single smart contract which can be upgraded](#single) (for bugfixing or adding new features).
+- [Develop and deploy a single upgradeable smart contract](https://docs.zeppelinos.org/docs/low_level_contract.html) (for bugfixing or adding new features)
-- [Develop and operate a complex upgradeable app](#complex) with multiple smart contracts which are connected to the zOS upgradeable standard libraries.
+- [Develop and operate a complex upgradeable app](https://docs.zeppelinos.org/docs/low_level_app.html) with multiple smart contracts which are connected to the ZeppelinOS upgradeable standard library

 ## Links